Artur Kotenko: Viking

 On 6 February 2009, he joined Eliteserien club Viking.
 The Estonian goalkeeper made his league debut for the Dark Blues more than eight months after the signing, on 25 October 2009.
 It ended after just 25 minutes, as he was sent off for handling the ball outside the 18-yard box.

 AEP Paphos

 On 10 June 2010, he signed a 1-year deal with Cypriot team AEP Paphos, with an option to extend it by another year, joining compatriot Ats Purje.
 He failed to make an impact there and only appeared in 7 league matches.

 Ravan Baku

-After an spell in Cyprus, Kotenko moved to Azerbaijan and joined a newly promoted Ravan Baku on a two-year contract.
+After a spell in Cyprus, Kotenko moved to Azerbaijan and joined a newly promoted Ravan Baku on a two-year contract.
 He made the debut on 6 August, in a 2–3 defeat against Kapaz.
 The contract was mutually terminated in October 2011.

 Jaro

 On 20 January 2012, Kotenko signed 1-year deal with Finish Veikkausliiga club Jaro.